 A proton has a positive charge that is equal to the combined charges of the quarks that form it.
 The combined charges of quarks forming a neutron result in its neutral charge.

-An electron is a subatomic particle with a negative electric charge.
+An electron is an elementary particle with a negative electric charge.
 Electrons within an atom are expressed as electron density clouds.